gbroder24/body-and-mind/README.md

 ### Client Goals

-+I want my business to have an online presence.
++ I want my business to have an online presence.
-+I want an easy to navigate website.
++ I want an easy to navigate website.
-+I want to showcase my expertise, knowledge and skills.
++ I want to showcase my expertise, knowledge and skills.
-+I want to attract users to my website.
++ I want to attract users to my website.
-+I want users to contact me.
++ I want users to contact me.
-+I want users to be aware of and directed my social media.
++ I want users to be aware of and directed my social media.
-+I want users to book a class.
++ I want users to book a class.
-+I want users to have the option of signing up to a newsletter.
++ I want users to have the option of signing up to a newsletter.
-+I want to inform users with content, imagery and videos.
++ I want to inform users with content, imagery and videos.
-+I want to share my passion.
++ I want to share my passion.

 ### User Goals
-+I am a beginner and curious about body and mind improvement techniques.
++ I am a beginner and curious about body and mind improvement techniques.
-+I want research with techniques through content, imagery and videos to further my interests.
++ I want research with techniques through content, imagery and videos to further my interests.
-+I want to sign up to a class.
++ I want to sign up to a class.
-+I want to contact the client.
++ I want to contact the client.
-+I want to navigate the website easily.
++ I want to navigate the website easily.

 ## Wireframes
 The wireframe mockups were created on Balsamiq.
 They show what the website would look like on mobile and destop devices.